rxnma/practice-server/README.md

 Welcome to the SQL Practice Server repository!
 This repository provides you with a hands-on environment to practice your SQL skills using an anime database.
 You will be able to run SQL queries, receive instant feedback, and improve your querying techniques.

+You can test/preview the practice server at https://anime-sql-practice-server.vercel.app/

 ## Open Tasks

 - [ ] Clean up code